pdhungel9/census-broadband-access/README.md

 ## Streetmaps showing each block groups location and internet access

-Zoomable, interactive html map with pop up icons for demographic, income, and zip code information of each block group:
+Zoomable, interactive html map with pop up icons for demographic, income, and zip code information of each block group (located in maps folder):
 Blue points represent areas with which less than 20% have broadband subscriptions.
 Red points represent areas with which more than 20% have no internet access.
 Purple points represent the intersections of those two groups.
 ```